 (1) Select the desired content and enter the number.
 Example: Lecture A (1)

-[Venue] La Cafe Kenya (Campus Plaza Kyoto 1F)
+[Venue] La Café Kenya (Campus Plaza Kyoto 1F)

 [Participation fee] 2,500 yen

-* The personal information you provide will be used only for purposes related to the operation of KSSK.
-Please note that for the operation of the subcommittee, the members of the
+* The personal information you receive will be used only for purposes related to the operation of KSSK.
+In addition, the subcommittee management

-* After confirming the application email, we will reply to you with a reception email (participation certificate).
-If you do not receive a reply after 5 days, please be sure
+* After confirming the application email, we will reply to the reception email (participation certificate).
+If you do not receive a reply after 5 days, please be sure to contact the secretariat.

-* Please print out the reception email (participation certificate), bring it with you, and present it at the reception on the day.
+* Please print out the reception email (participation certificate), bring it with you, and present it at the reception on the day of the event.

 (2) Name of university